-Note: As described in Section 6.1.2.4, the selection of the appropriate coding system for use may be based on local policy or national regulation.>
+Appendices

-Communicate PCD Data -Transaction Example
+Appendix J – Communicate PCD Data -hData Transaction Example

 The following sequence shows the Communicate PCD Data-hData transaction as it would appear on the wire.
 For completeness it is assumed the Device Observation Consumer implementation supports an oAuth authentication server and the patient has been registered with the authentication server by the healthcare provider.
 The healthcare provider has entered the username and password as well as the URL to the Device Observation Consumer server on the Sensor Data Consumer / Device Observation Reporter implementation running on an Android based mobile phone and given it to the patient.
 Once home, the patient turns on the mobile phone and starts the collector implementation.
 The patient takes a measurement with a PCHA compliant PHD blood pressure cuff and the data is sent to the phone.
 The PHD device disassociates and disconnects.

 The Device Observation Reporter begins the capabilities exchange.
 This request is sent using TLS but that is not required.